dpkp/kafka-python/README.rst

-Python client for the Apache Kafka distributed stream processing system. kafka-python is designed to function much like the official java client, with a sprinkling of pythonic interfaces (e.g., consumer iterators).
+Pure-Python client for Apache Kafka, a distributed stream processing system, designed to function much like the official java client, with a sprinkling of pythonic interfaces (e.g., consumer iterators).

-Please note that the master branch may contain unreleased features.
-For release documentation, please see readthedocs and/or python's inline help.

-New in 2.3 release: python -m kafka.* interfaces for quick scripts and testing.
+kafka-python has no dependencies and no C/rust core, making installation across a wide variety of environments simple and easy to manage.
+Users desiring more performance should install `crc32c` as an optional dependency; if available this will offload CRC calculations to an optimized library and typically results in substantially higher throughput.

 .. code-block:: bash

     $ pip install kafka-python
+    $ kafka-python consumer -b localhost:9092 -g foo-group -t bar-topic

 KafkaConsumer